 The theme this month is, “Put on Your Red and Pink for Valentine’s Day”!

-If you're interested, just contact Laura at thespicedlife AT gmail DOT com and she will get you added to our Facebook group, where we discuss our cookies and share links.
+If you’re interested in joining, contact Laura at thespicedlife AT gmail DOT com and she will get you added to the Facebook group.

-Speaking of Valentine's Day, this will be my first one as a married woman.
-I'm not kidding when I say I'm swooning over the idea of making a romantic dinner for Brian.
-I'm filling up my Pinterest boards with dinner ideas like a crazy girl.
-You ARE following me on Pinterest, aren't you?
+Speaking of Valentine’s Day, this will be my first one married to my Hasome man.
+I’m not kidding when I say I’m swooning over the idea of making a romantic dinner for Brian.
+I’ve been filling my Pinterest boards with dinner ideas, and I can’t wait to share them with you.
+You ARE following me on Pinterest, aren’t you?

 - 8 ounces sifted all-purpose flour

 - 1 teaspoon baking soda